 Your first step is prepping your surface.
-Paint’s most formidable foe is a poorly prepared surface.
+A poorly prepared surface is paint’s most formidable foe.
 How well your garage door is prepped for painting will determine how well your fresh coat of paint will come out looking.

 To properly prep your garage door you must remove any rust, old paint, dirt, paint chips or grime by scrubbing with a wire brush.
 Next, using a palm sander and a fine grit sanding pad, create a smooth base.